antimof/UxPlay/README.md

-# UxPlay 1.68:  AirPlay-Mirror and AirPlay-Audio server for Linux, macOS, and Unix (now also runs on Windows).
+# UxPlay 1.69:  AirPlay-Mirror and AirPlay-Audio server for Linux, macOS, and Unix (now also runs on Windows).

-### Now developed at the GitHub site [https://github.com/FDH2/UxPlay](https://github.com/FDH2/UxPlay) (where ALL user issues should be posted, and latest versions can be found).
+### **Now developed at the GitHub site [https://github.com/FDH2/UxPlay](https://github.com/FDH2/UxPlay) (where ALL user issues should be posted, and latest versions can be found).**

-   * _**NEW in v1.68**: Volume-control improvements, plus improved support for Apple-style one-time "pin" codes introduced in 1.67: a register of pin-registered clients can  now optionally be  maintained to check returning clients; a simpler  method for generating a persistent public key (based on the MAC address, which can be set in the UxPlay startup file) is now the default.
-(The OpenSSL
-    "pem-file"  method introduced in 1.67 is still available with the "-key" option.)_
+   * _**NEW in v1.69**: minor changes for users: -nofreeze option to NOT leave frozen video in place when a network failure occurs; internal changes/improvements needed for planned future HLS video streaming support._

 ## Highlights: